cs-au-dk/ReaGenT/README.md

     - IntelliJ
     - TypeScript 2.1 or later
  - Getting the submodules `git submodule update --init --remote`
+ - Checkout the `erik-experiments` branch in the TAJS-private submodule.
+ - Checkout the `v2` branch in the ts-spec-reader submodule.
  - Set up ts-spec-reader:
     - `cd ts-spec-reader`
     - `npm install`